-Following the first semester in which the standards of academic progress are not met, a student will be placed on warning for the next semester.
+Following the first semester in which the standards of academic progress are not met, a student will be placed on warning for the next semester of enrollment.
 A student who fails to meet the standards of academic progress during the semester of attendance while on warning will be placed on probation for financial aid purposes and denied further funding, unless an appeal is submitted and approved.

-Students who have attempted 90 credit hours (see maximum time frame) for an associate's degree and students who have attempted 45 credit hours for a one-year certificate program are automatically placed on financial aid termination and are ineligible for financial aid, including all loan programs.
+Students who have exceeded 150 percent of their program hours (see time frame) are automatically placed on financial aid termination and are ineligible for financial aid, including all loan programs.
 Any student with a bachelor's degree or higher is automatically placed on termination and must submit an appeal.